izabelcavassim/PRDM9_analyses/README.md

 This repository was created to outline the analyses described in the paper Cavassim et al., 2020 of which we extracted all the RefSeq data available and searched for genes coevolving with PRDM9.

-Downloading the Refseq protein sequences
+Downloading the Refseq protein sequences from NCBI
 -----------------------------
 First downloaded the species present in each of the vertabrates directories: